catarinaacsilva/md5-hardware/README.md

 ## Implmentation

 1. On Vivado was implemented a version just on hardware with an IP Core to MD5.
 2. Then, was implemented a version with IP Core on hardware to implement MD5 and all the control on software.
 Input data came from software to hardware by DMA and all the process occurs on hardware.
-When the process finish, the data produced on hardware is transmitted by DMA to software to show the user.
+When the process finishes, the data produced on hardware is transmitted by DMA to software to show the user.
 3. Finish, the last version just on software was implemented.
+4. It was counted the time on different approaches and compare results.

 ## Finite State Machine